• Home

 Authenticator for Android: de1e552d-db1d-4423-a619-566b625cdc84

-On an Apple iPhone with iOS 18, the following options must be configured under Settings > General > AutoFill & Passwords:
+On an Apple iPhone running iOS 18, configure the following settings under Settings > General > AutoFill & Passwords:

 1. Enable AutoFill Passwords and Passkeys